The Big Four Banks: Which is the best one for investors in 2024?

 Since then, shares have underperformed, given its high exposure to the home loan lending market.

 Meanwhile, Westpac and ANZ have lagged over much of the same time period.
 Westpac has struggled regain its mojo with investors since its $1bn AUSTRAC fine back in 2020.
-As for ANZ, it lost ground to its peers due to lagging technology, although things have improved in the last 12 months.
+As for ANZ, it lost ground to its peers due to lagging technology, although things have improved in the last 18 months as it finally launched its ANZ Plus platform.

 Which of the Big Four Banks offer the best prospects?